 Vaccination plays an important part in the health management of the poultry flock.
 There are numerous diseases that are prevented by vaccinating the birds against them.
-The purpose in using a vaccine to prevent a particular disease is to trigger or boost the bird’s immune system to produce antibodies that in turn fight the invading causal organisms.
+A vaccine helps to prevent a particular disease by triggering or boosting the bird’s immune system to produce antibodies that in turn fight the invading causal organisms.

-A natural invasion that actually causes the disease will have the same result – the bird will produce antibodies that fight future invasion.
-Unfortunately the damage done to the bird suffering such disease is usually too great and the bird either dies or becomes unthrifty and non-productive.
-A natural invasion caused infection will be uncontrolled and has the possibility of causing severe damage.
-Vaccination is a way of obtaining a controlled result with a minimum of harm to the birds.
+A natural invasion that actually causes the disease will have the same result as the bird will produce antibodies that fights the current invasion as well as to prevent future invasions by the same causal organisms.
+Unfortunately birds that become diseased usually become unthrifty, non-productive or even die.
+An infection caused by natural invasion will be uncontrolled and therefore has the possibility of causing severe damage, however vaccination provides a way of controlling the result with minimal harm to the birds.

-Live vaccine - the active part of the vaccine is the live microbe that causes the disease.
-As such it is capable of producing the disease in birds that have not had previous experience with that microbe (or other organism).
+Live vaccine - the active part of the vaccine is the live organism that causes the disease.
+As such, it is capable of inducing the disease in birds that have not had previous contact that organism.
 Vaccinated birds, in many cases are able to infect non-vaccinated birds if housed together.

-Attenuated vaccine - with this type the microbe (or other organism) has been weakened by special procedures during manufacture so that it has lost its ability to cause the serious form of the disease.
-At worst, the birds may contract a very mild form of the disease.
-However, the vaccine still has the ability to trigger the immune system to produce antibodies.
+Attenuated vaccine - with this type of vaccine the organism has been weakened by special procedures during manufacture so that it has lost its ability to cause the serious form of the disease.
+At worst, the birds may contract a very mild form of the disease, however, the vaccine still has the ability to trigger the immune system to produce antibodies.

-Killed vaccine - with this type the microbes have been killed and are unable to cause the disease although they retain their ability to trigger the immune system.
+Killed vaccine - with this type of vaccine the organism has been killed and is unable to cause the disease, although the ability to trigger the immune system remains.
 In many cases, the level of immunity produced by this form of vaccine is weaker than that produced by live and attenuated vaccines.